 Bookshops for ideas

 Visit any bookshop and flick through a variety of children’s books.
 Choose a selection of ages and genres.
-This will help if you are unsure of how to pitch the vocabulary in your book.
+This will help if you are unsure of where to pitch the vocabulary in your book.

 Looking at a selection will give you examples of how the writing and illustrations are presented.
+See how the speech (dialogue) is punctuated.

 Have you written a book for younger children?
 You will need illustrations.
 Most new clients send me a Word document with the text.
 It would be useful to know how you visualise your story.